maxxxdj/DotaGame/README.md

-One of my OOP exam tasks could be turned into the Classic DOTA game.
+I've expanded one of my OOP exams into a small version of the Classic DOTA game.

 There is a three types of heroes: Strength, Agility and Intelligence.
-They start the game with base stats.
+They start the game with base stats for the type.
-You could add common items to the hero's inventory and add recipes.
+You could add common items to the hero's inventory or add recipes.
 If a hero already have the recipe's required items - a new item is made of them.

 Game commands:
-(keep the correct line input as shown below, so you could use the game commands correctly) If you put a wrong command or input - you'll get an error and you can try again.
+(keep the correct line input as shown below, so you could use the game commands correctly) If you put a wrong command or input - you'll get an error and you should try again.

 Adding a new hero: